emmt/IPY/README.md

 the source directory of the plug-in code.
 The build and source directories can be the same in which case, call `./configure` to configure for building.

-Then, to use the plug-in in Yorick:
+Then, to use the plug-in, start the Yorick interpreter and type:
 ```
-    yorick
-    include "ipy.i"
+    #include "ipy.i"
 ```
 More detailled explanations are given below.